 The Portal aims to serve the migration community by making sense of migration data.
 The two main objectives of the Portal are to make international migration data more accessible and visible, and easier to understand.
 It is a first attempt to pull together key global data sources on migration in one place as most data are currently scattered across agencies and hidden in comprehensive reports.
 The Portal reviews available migration data in various fields of migration, explains concepts and definitions and describes key strengths and weaknesses of available data sources.
-Infographics, videos, blogs, data visualizations, thematic pages and country and regional data snapshots make the Portal a useful and easy-to-navigate tool for anyone interested in migration.
+Infographics, videos, blogs, data visualizations, thematic pages and country and regional data overviews make the Portal a useful and easy-to-navigate tool for anyone interested in migration.

 What can I find on the Portal?

 Currently, users can find more than 70 migration data indicators from over 20 different international data sources broken down by country, region, sub-region and IOM region.
 Most data are publicly available and provided by numerous international agencies.
 Migration data on the Portal can be accessed for all UN countries and complemented by contextual information, including demographic and employment data.
 Key additional resources, including written reports and alternative data sources, are made available for all countries, regions and sub-regions where available.

 The Portal also features thematic pages reviewing the data for around 30 areas of migration, a collection of more than 100 handbooks and guidance reports on how to measure migration and collect data in various fields, and numerous blogs discussing recent data and innovations authored by leading experts in the field of migration, and around 30 migration governance country profiles.
 The Portal also includes video interviews with over 20 leading data experts from around the world.

 The Portal also includes a dedicated section on data on migration governance.
-These pages track how data can support UN member states in achieving the migration-relevant Sustainable Development Goals and in implementing the forthcoming Global Compact for Migration.
+These pages track how data can support UN member states in achieving the migration-relevant Sustainable Development Goals and in implementing the Global Compact for Migration.

 How does the Portal select migration indicators for the world map?